doug-101/TreeTag/README.md

   pre-populate fields to match the group.
 * A keyword search will list all matching nodes from an active group or from the entire tree.
+* By default, the text field editor will show misspelled English words with a red underline.
 * Undo operations are stored in the files, so operations from a previous session can be undone.
 * The data from a two TreeTag files can be merged together.